crashappsec/chalk/src/docs/guide-user-guide.md

 }
 ```

+In this case, if `CHALK_LABEL_PREFIX` is set on the host, then all docker images built with chalk will have that label prefix; otherwise the label prefix will be `com.default.`.

 ### Testing Configurations

 When you load a new configuration, Chalk will test it
 automatically.
 But you can generally test your configuration more
 quickly by leaving it in an external file.

-Out of the box, Chalk will search the current directory,
-`~/.config/chalk/` and `~` for a file named `chalk.conf` on
+Out of the box, Chalk will search the current directory, `/etc/chalk`, `/ect/`, `~/.config/chalk/` and `~` for a file named `chalk.conf` on
 startup.
 Or you can specify the specific file to use with
 `--config-file` (also `-f`).

-> 👀 Note that running `chalk help` will show globally available
-> flags, and `chalk defaults` shows common configuration variables
+> 👀 Note that running `chalk help commands` will show globally available flags, and `chalk defaults` shows common configuration variables.
-> along with their current state (see the next section)

 By default, Chalk will happily evaluate the embedded configuration,
 and then a configuration on disk.
 You can also force Chalk to skip one